Canlis, vaunted Seattle restaurant, accused of wage theft in lawsuit

-Landmark Seattle restaurant Canlis is being sued for wage theft, according to documents filed Tuesday in King County Superior Court.
+Landmark Seattle restaurant Canlis was accused of wage theft in a lawsuit filed Tuesday in King County Superior Court.

 Filed by two former servers, the class-action lawsuit accuses Canlis of violating the Seattle Wage Theft Ordinance and state statutes, with allegations that the restaurant failed to pay wages for first-day trial/training work; that it required or allowed employees to perform work off the clock; and retained a 20% automatic service charge rather than distributing those funds to employees, despite menus and customer bills reading, “All of these funds are distributed to our team” prior to mid-2022.